RedHatOfficial/ansible-role-redhat_satellite6_installation/README.md

 * To run the playbook first you need to create and download the manifest:

 Go to <http://rhn.redhat.com>.
-- Click "Satellite"
+- Click "Subscription Allocations"
-- Click "Register a Satellite"
+- Click "New Subscriptoin Allocation"
-- Set a Name, select a version and Click "Register" After this we are going to  attach a subscription.
+- Set a Name, select a Satellite version next to **Type** and click "Create" After this we are going to  attach a subscription.
-- Click "Attach Subscription" and select the subscription to attach and click "Attach Selected"
-After this we will download the manifest.
+- Click "Subscriptions" and "Attach Subscription" and select the subscription to attach and click "Attach Selected" After this we will download the manifest.
-- Click "Download manifest"
+- Click "Details" and "Export manifest"
 After this copy the download file inside the /files directory on the role and name it "satellite_manifest.zip"